ILP Overview

 We recommend populating designated timestamp via trailing value syntax above.

-It is also possible to populate designated timestamp via columnset
+It is also possible to populate designated timestamp via columnset.
+Please see

 mixed timestamp reference.